valkey-io/valkey-doc/commands/info.md

 [hcgcpgp]: http://code.google.com/p/google-perftools/

-**A note about the word slave used in this man page**: If not for backward compatibility, the Valkey project no longer uses the word slave.
-Unfortunately in this command the word slave is part of the protocol, so we'll be able to remove such occurrences only when this API will be naturally deprecated.
+**A note about the word slave used in this man page**: If not for backward compatibility, the Valkey project no longer uses the words "master" and "slave".
+Unfortunately in the given commands these words are part of the protocol, so we’ll be able to remove such occurrences only when this API will be naturally deprecated.

 **Modules generated sections**: Starting with Valkey 6, modules can inject their info into the `INFO` command, these are excluded by default even when the `all` argument is provided (it will include a list of loaded modules but not their generated info fields).
 To get these you must use either the `modules` argument or `everything`.,